Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Introduction

-We highlight that in~\cite{AlNasurThesis,AlNasurKachroo} a derivation of a two-dimensional macroscopic crowd model is derived from a microscopic one.
-Furthermore, in this work, we provide a detailed analysis of the approximation of the solution to the associated Riemann problem.
-The main idea behind the approximation of the solution to the two-dimensional Riemann problem was the coupling of two-half Riemann problems in one dimension and then use the transition from one lane to another, subject to some admissibility conditions, in order to capture the two-dimensional aspect of the problem.
-We provide a detailed discussion, of the main scenarios under consideration in this study, as well as the suitable Riemann solvers at the interfaces of the lanes which describe the lateral dynamics caused by lane-changing maneuvers.
-An enjoyable feature of the proposed model is its double-sided behavior.
+Note that in~\cite{AlNasurThesis, AlNasurKachroo}, a derivation of a two-dimensional macroscopic crowd model from a microscopic model was proposed.
+In contrast to these studies, here we provide a detailed analysis of the approximation of the solution to the associated Riemann problem.
+The approach adopted in the current paper was to approximate the solution to the two-dimensional Riemann problem through a coupling of two-half Riemann problems in one dimension and then use the transition from one lane to another, subject to some admissibility conditions, in order to capture the two-dimensional aspect of the problem.
+We provide a detailed discussion, of the main scenarios under consideration in this study, as well as the suitable Riemann solvers at the interfaces of lanes, which describe the lateral dynamics caused by lane-changing maneuvers.
+A distinctive feature of the proposed model is its double-sided behavior.
 Under conditions, when lane-changing maneuvers are no longer possible, e.g. the traffic is congested on adjacent lanes, the model ``relaxes'' to the one-dimensional Aw-Rascle-Zhang model~\cite{aw2000SIAP,ZhangMacro}, whereas in free flow conditions on adjacent lanes, the model captures dynamics caused by car movement between adjacent lanes.